-It has been almost 3 months since Wittenborg University opened its new location in the heart of Amsterdam where it offers an IBA in Entrepreneurship & Small Business.
+It has been almost 3 months since WUAS opened its new location in the heart of Amsterdam where it offers an IBA in Entrepreneurship & Small Business.
 What are the impressions of the first batch of students after surviving the first 2 blocks of the academic year?

 Magnus Andersen, from Oslo in Norway, was in Amsterdam with his dad on business when he visited Wittenborg and “signed up within 2 hours”.
 “It was a happy coincidence,” he says.
 “It is really great that the university has 6 entry dates per year.”
 He chose to study in the Netherlands because Amsterdam is a ‘’city that never sleeps, almost like New York.”

 “I also lived in London, which also runs 24 hours a day, but it is too big to travel around quickly.
 Amsterdam is small but still has a bustling city life.
 I chose Wittenborg because the classes are small and intimate – I don’t just want to be a number.
 You also gain knowledge that you can apply.”
 He plans to follow in his father’s entrepreneurial footsteps in the shipping industry after graduation.

 Wittenborg encourages 'entrepreneurial mindset'

 Coen van Hees, a born-and-bred Amsterdammer, says he chose Wittenborg because he felt the “entrepreneurial mindset” at the university suited him better than the hotel industry for which he trained.

 “I really enjoyed the first 2 blocks – especially the module ‘Intercultural Management’, which dives into understanding the minds of people.
 I also feel very passionate about business,” says Van Hees who has already founded his own company AMS Design and who won a scholarship of €10 000 from Wittenborg earlier this year.
 Van Hees, who lived for two years in Chicago, says his ambition is to expand his own company and advise other companies on concept design.